sancon-simon/CSST106-4B/4B-SANCON-EXER4/performance_analysis/4B-SANCON-EXER4-performance_analysis.md

 From Evaluating with the same dataset as shown in FIGURE 3. i observed that the SCM-HOG model displays a quick training time as shown in the FIGURE 2. the training time is not displayed but it observed it.
-Based on that observation SVM-HOG was concluded to be advantagious when computational power is a concern, and deep learning algorithms such as YOLO will be optimal for performance purposes
+Based on that observation SVM-HOG was concluded to be advantagious when computational power is a concern, and deep learning algorithms such as YOLO will be optimal for performance purposes.

 Figure 1: